FlorianS4/Project_3/TESTING.md

 ### Input Testing

-I implemented a validator testing for every input the user has to make.
+I implemented a validator testing for every input the user has to make and they work correctly.

 <details>
 <summary>Validator Main Menu</summary>